Finest driven rock pigeon shooting in Africa 2024

 South African pigeon shooting is a fantastic opportunity for wing shooters! providing sporting high-volume driven pigeon shooting in South Africa: March and April 2024

-Driven pigeons along with collared doves fly into these sunflower, Sorghum, and maize fields, with well over one hundred thousand Rock pigeons and doves using these arable areas twice daily: Morning flights start just after first light, lasting ninety minutes: Afternoon driven pigeon shooting in South Africa starts around midday, lasting four hours, with enthusiastic younger clients firing over one thousand cartridges throughout the morning & afternoon daily driven pigeon flights.
+Driven rock pigeons and collared doves fly twice daily into these sunflower, sorghum, and maize fields, with well over one thousand Rock pigeons and doves utilising these arable areas: Early morning flights kick off shortly after sunrise and last 90 minutes: The afternoon driven rock pigeon shooting in South Africa starts around noon, and lasts four hours, with enthusiastic younger clients firing over a thousand cartridges throughout daily driven rock pigeon flights in the morning and afternoon.

 Huge flocks of rock pigeons fly in wing-like patterns, up to 150 pigeons strong, just like low-flying November grouse!
 Rock pigeons fly in smaller groups that resemble high-flying duck rafts.
 Before advancing on to the next ripening sunflower block, rock pigeons will destroy the sunflower fields nearest to their roosts.